Paul O'Grady smiling at Chelsea Flower Show

 The owner of the bird sanctuary is calling for public donations

-In Paul O’Grady news, a bird sanctuary that is home to two owls once own by the late star is at risk of closing due to rising costs.
+In Paul O’Grady news, a bird sanctuary that is home to two owls once own by the late star recently revealed it’s at risk of closing due to rising costs.

 Owner Brian Maxted, 87, founded the rescue centre from his home in Folkestone, Kent, in 1989.